Yunhyeongseok-kiapi/reality-virtual-information/README.md

        : (Packet Type)Set to distinguish the service by TCP packet type : (Current sequence) Packet number and packet separators, which are used to distinguish between the packets received and the current packet currently received
-       : (Timestamp) Use to check the message transmission time
+       : (Timestamp) Use to check the message transmission time : (Data Size) Except for 9 bytes of header, the unit is the unit

     4) Object data message definition